 - Drifting from side to side in the lane

-You can also decrease your risk of tired driving by avoiding alcohol or large meals before hitting the road, using stimuli, such as fresh air, water, music, and more to keep you alert, taking a break from driving every hour or two, or bringing along a buddy to share driving duties with.
+You can also decrease your risk of tiring driving by avoiding alcohol or large meals before hitting the road, using stimuli, such as fresh air, water, music, and more to keep you alert, taking a break from driving every hour or two, or bringing along a buddy to share driving duties with.

 Were you or someone you love victims of driver fatigue accidents?
 You could have grounds for a claim and be due compensation for the injuries, damages, and pain and suffering the wreck has caused you.
 Get in touch with a San Antonio car accident lawyer at the Law Offices of Pat Maloney today to learn more about your legal options.